×

 • Chapter Seventeen- Tax Returns and Clarifications of the

-Liability of Parent Company and Subsidiaries in the Tax Group: For the Tax Periods in which they are members of the Tax Group, the Parent Company and each Subsidiary are jointly and severally liable for any Corporate Tax payable by the Tax Group.
+Liability of Parent Company and Subsidiaries in the Tax Group: For the Tax Periods in which they are members of the Tax Group, the Parent Company and each Subsidiary are jointly and severally liable for any Corporate Tax payable and associated penalties by the Tax Group.

 Withholding Tax provisions: The provisions of Withholding Tax of the UAE Corporate Tax Law must be complied with by the Parent Company and each Subsidiary.